-Are you thinking about making some change to your business website or, are you interested in replacing it completely and starting from scratch?
+Are you thinking about making a revamp to your business website or, are you interested in replacing it completely and starting from scratch?

 In either option, you’re probably balancing a pair of contrasting emotions.
 Experience has taught us that business owners can be excited about the prospect of getting new customers, enhancing their credibility, and reaching more people with a stronger web presence.
 At the same time, they tend to be incredibly nervous about the idea of losing what they have.